Who is Jack Knoxville?

-With no previous experience, our founder generated $90 in donations for his campaign, which he used to have stickers of his face made and plastered them around town and managed to land a job canvassing as a brand ambassador who allowed him to talk to constituents while he did his job.
+With no previous experience, Jack generated just around $90 in donations for his campaign.
+With this small amount of funding, Jack had stickers of his face made and plastered them around town to create visibility for himself.
+He also managed to land a job canvassing as a brand ambassador for a marketing firm, who allowed him to talk to canvass for himself, while he did his work for them.

 The more he spoke with others in the Trans* community the more he heard the similarities of experiences they were each having.